microsoft/vscode-docs/docs/java/java-testing.md

 You may refer to [Java Extensions](/docs/java/java-tutorial.md#before-you-begin) to set up the environment.

+>**Note**: More information about JDK can be found at [supported Java versions](/docs/java/java-tutorial.md#_supported-java-versions).

 ### Getting Started for JUnit 5

 Please refer to [Getting Started](https://junit.org/junit5/docs/current/user-guide/#overview-getting-started) from the JUnit 5 official documentation.

-> Note: You can use [junit-platform-console-standalone.jar](https://search.maven.org/search?q=g:org.junit.platform%20AND%20a:junit-platform-console-standalone) in projects that manually manage their dependencies similar to the [plain-old JAR known from JUnit 4](https://github.com/junit-team/junit4/wiki/Download-and-Install#plain-old-jar).
+> **Note**: You can use [junit-platform-console-standalone.jar](https://search.maven.org/search?q=g:org.junit.platform%20AND%20a:junit-platform-console-standalone) in projects that manually manage their dependencies similar to the [plain-old JAR known from JUnit 4](https://github.com/junit-team/junit4/wiki/Download-and-Install#plain-old-jar).

 ### Getting Started for JUnit 4